AdobeDocs/experience-manager-65.en/help/assets/indesign.md

 1. Download and install the [!DNL InDesign Server].

-1. If required, you can customize the configuration of your [!DNL InDesign Server] instance.
+1. If necessary, you can customize the configuration of your [!DNL InDesign Server] instance.

 1. From the command line, start the server: